What is the Domain Name System (DNS)

 What goes on in the background?
 To put things simply, when you key in a domain name into your browser’s address bar, there are four different name servers that participate in the entire process of resolving the domain name to the correct IP address that your browser actually understands.
 Let’s use the example of the domain wikipedia.org to illustrate the process.
 The first stop to resolve the IP address of wikipedia.org is the Resolving Name Server.

-What is Domain Name System DNS query and how does it work
+What is a Resolving Name Server and how does it work

-The job of the Resolving Name Server is to take your browser’s request and then it handles all the requests to the other three name servers to get the actual IP address.
+The job of the Resolving Name Server is to take your browser’s request and handle all the requests to the other three name servers to get the actual IP address.
 When the actual IP address is finally located, it will send that IP address over to your browser to load the website contents from the server located at that address, completing the process.
 The Resolving Name Server is usually provided by your Internet Service Provider (ISP), but you can get your browser to use other publicly available Resolving Name Servers, such as those provided by Google, Cloudflare, or OpenDNS.
-Just be sure not to use unknown Resolving Name Servers because this could enable evil people to send your browser to fake website where they may be harvesting your browsing data without your knowledge!
+Be careful with unknown Resolving Name Servers because they can send your browser to fake websites that harvest your browsing data without your knowledge!

 The Resolving Name Server first sends a request to a Root Name Server.
 The Root Name Server’s job is to tell the Resolving Name Server the IP address of the Top Level Domain (TLD) Name Server.
 In our example, the Root Name Server will send the IP address of the .org TLD server to the Resolving Name Server because the domain wikipedia.org belongs to the .org TLD.
 The Resolving Name Server then sends a request to the TLD Name Server, and the TLD Name Server will look for the IP address of the Authoritative Name Server associated with wikipedia.org and send that information back to the Resolving Name Server.